 Dr. Sarah Moser

-I am a professor of geography at McGill University (https://www.mcgill.ca/geography/people/moser) and am broadly interested in the ways in which power and ideology are manifested in architecture, urban policy and planning, in embodied performances, nation-building strategies, and more.
+I am an Associate Professor in the Department of Geography at McGill University (https://www.mcgill.ca/geography/people/moser) and am broadly interested in the ways in which power and ideology are manifested in architecture, urban policy and planning, in embodied performances, nation-building strategies, and more.
 My primary areas of geographical focus are Malaysia and Indonesia, and I have recently expanded my research to include Saudi Arabia, Gulf states, and Latin America.
 One major strand of my current research agenda is the global phenomenon of new city projects built from scratch.
 I have several ongoing projects relating to new cities in Southeast Asia, the Middle East, Africa, and Latin America.
 Four of my graduate students are examining new city projects in Morocco, Indonesia, Tanzania, and French Polynesia, and a fifth is examining transit migration in the Balkans.

 sarah.moser [at] mcgill.ca